Daniel Wesener

-Daniel Wesener (born 5 December 1975) is a German politician of the Alliance 90/The Greens.
-He is serving as Senator for Finance in the Berlin state government since December 2021.
-He was previously state chairman of the Greens from 2011 to 2017, and a member of the Abgeordnetenhaus of Berlin from 2016 to 2022.
+Daniel Wesener (born 5 December 1975) is a German politician of the Alliance 90/The Greens who served as State Minister (Senator) for Finance in the government of Governing Mayor Franziska Giffey of Berlin from December 2021 to April 2023.
+He was previously state chairman of the Greens from 2011 to 2017, and a member of the State Parliament of Berlin from 2016 to 2022.

-Personal life and education
+Early life and education

 Wesener was born and grew up in Hamburg.
 After graduating from the Albert-Schweitzer-Gymnasium and completing community service, he moved to Berlin in 1996.
 He studied history and art history at the Humboldt University of Berlin and at the College of William & Mary in the United States, and was a scholarship holder of the Evangelisches Studienwerk Villigst.
 He finished his studies without a degree and worked in the office of Christian Ströbele, member of the Bundestag for the Greens, from 2003 to 2011.